marc-bouvier-katas/Kotlin_EduTools_Advent_of_Code_2021/README.md

 This course does not contain the answers of the real advent of code problems.
 I deliberately used partial or different puzzle input for the final acceptation test of each lesson.

+## About TDD

+In each problem, if you want to practice Test-Driven-Development, you can write you own tests in the following file : `test/YourOwnTests.kt`

 ## Contribute

 If you have suggestions or issues about this Course